MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.StickyNotes.Web.SDK.TextAndCharMetadataLengthMismatch

-Triggered when there is a length mismatch between text and char metadata (machine action) and is required for crash investigation.
+Triggered when there's a length mismatch between text and char metadata (machine action) and is required for crash investigation.

 The following fields are collected: